Vol. 72, No. 24

 Upon hearing the Prof laud him as a teacher from God, Jesus retorts that unless a man is born again, he cannot see God’s Kingdom (John 3:3).
 Nick is dumbfounded, wondering, somewhat graphically, of literally being born again.
 Jesus’ challenge is to consider the work of God’s spirit to a re-birthed life, pushing him further off balance.
 Jesus uses Nick’s vast knowledge of theology and Scripture and reorients it towards a new work of God.
 A work based on love, truth and an intent to rescue any who will believe.

 Many of us are also well-educated.
 Jesus’ call is to use the intellect we have and pursue truth.
 He meets us where we’re at, with our questions, doubts and struggles.
 And then, sometimes he pushes us off kilter to see a different orientation towards God and his outrageous love.

 SATURDAY Service at 6 P.M.
-Fellowship Dinner at 7 every other week.
-Communion this week.
+Followed by fellow- ship dinner at 7 P.M. every other week.